-From Renee on March 24th, 2008 in Green Remodeling
+From Dean Dowd on March 24, 2008 in Green Remodeling

 Earth homes are named such because they’re good for the earth and also, made from it.
 For our series this week, we’ll be speaking with award-winning solar architectural designer and civil engineer, Paul Shippee, founder of the Crestone Solar School in Colorado.